NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 #### How to debug

+_NB These debug instructions assume you have the time and the need to understand what’s going on, otherwise you can skip to the solution._

   * Log into [Spot console](https://console.spotinst.com)
   * Search for the corresponding Elastigroup: it has the same name as the job